SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/infrequent-data-tier.md

 sidebar_label: Infrequent Data Tier
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 This feature is available in the following account plan.

 <table>
   <tr>